carlosperate/ardublockly/blockly/README.md

 It adds the following features:

 * Arduino code generation
+* Arduino specific blocks
 * Static Typing
 * Code warnings

-This fork frequently pulls updates from upstream to maintain it up to date.
+This fork gets frequent upstream pulls to maintain it up to date.

 ## Git configuration